 A step of the gain of the 36.5GHz channel is seen during cycle 38.
 Investigations carried out have shown that the cause is a RFI around the KREMMS facility.

-The step observed during the cycle 41 for the gain of both channels is due to an update of the ground processor.
-The impact on the brightness temperatures is negligeable and concerns only measurements over land for the 36.5GHz channel.
+In February 2019, an update of the ground processing software is responsible for the small jump visible for both channels.